Skip to main content

 4. Click Scan this page.

-Note: The scan is not done by the extension, it is a Monsido scan.
+Note: The extension does not perform the scan, it is a Monsido scan.

 5. The message “Scanning current page (URL)” shows, and the icon spins until the scan is complete.